Skip to main content

 Katrina Gorry has risen to the pinnacle of women’s football as part of the Matildas squad, and won hearts during last year’s FIFA Women’s World Cup campaign – with her two-year-old daughter, Harper, cheering her on from the stands.

 It marked a milestone for the midfielder; at one point, Gorry believed she would “never” return to football – but return she did!
-With the Matildas set to kick off their Paris Olympics campaign next month, and Gorry's fiancée, artist Clara Markstedt (herself a retired footballer for Swedish club Vittsjö), pregnant with the couple’s first child together, there's a lot to look forward to.
+With the Matildas kicking off their Paris Olympics campaign, and Gorry's fiancée, artist Clara Markstedt (herself a retired footballer for Swedish club Vittsjö), having recently given birth to the couple's first child together, there's a lot to celebrate.

-With the new Stan Original Documentary Trailblazers, in partnership with MECCA M-POWER now streaming only on Stan, The MECCA Memo sat down with Gorry to chat about making history and motherhood, and how she feels about being called a trailblazer.
+With the Stan Original Documentary Trailblazers, in partnership with MECCA M-POWER now streaming only on Stan, The MECCA Memo sat down with Gorry prior to the Olympics to chat about making history and motherhood, and how she feels about being called a trailblazer.

 Memo Katrina Gorry Interview 3x4 1